Amplify-Insurance/monorepo/README.md

 # CoverPool Contracts

-Amplify Insurance is building a modular, open-source insurance marketplace where underwriters supply USDC liquidity, policy-holders buy cover on specific DeFi or real-world risks, and the whole life-cycle is enforced by Solidity smart-contracts.
+LayerCover is building a modular, open-source insurance marketplace where underwriters supply USDC liquidity, policy-holders buy cover on specific DeFi or real-world risks, and the whole life-cycle is enforced by Solidity smart-contracts.
 The code lives in a Hardhat monorepo; the `contracts/` package is the heart of the system, and all figures below refer to that codebase.

-## Amplify Insurance’s on-chain cover protocol – high-level summary
+## LayerCover's on-chain protocol – high-level summary

 ### Core building blocks